mhrons/mhrons.github.io/docs/pv_smooth.md

   <figcaption>Table 3: Date 2022-04-04 high insolation, strong intermittency</figcaption>
 </figure>

 Maximum specific power from/to ESS calculated by \eqref{eq:6} is in the column "GI~ESS~".
 A difference between the maximum and minimum specific accumulated energy calculated by \eqref{eq:4} is in the column "ΔGX".
-A daily flow of the specific energy through ESS calculated by \eqref{eq:5} is in the column "Throughput".
-A global exposure at the plane of incidence is also displayed.
+Daily flow of the specific energy through ESS calculated by \eqref{eq:5} is in the column "Throughput".
+Daily insolation at the plane of incidence is displayed as "Global exposure".

 With "better prediction accuracy" during the selected days, the SPLPF smoothing required a relative ESS power between 5.5h^-1^ - 7.2h^-1^ which is 3.8 - 4.8 times more then by the LPF smoothing, 2.4 - 4.2 times more than by PLPF, and eventually 84% - 99% of the IPLPF power request.
 The SPLPF smoothing required 21% - 22% of the ESS capacity used by the LPF method, or 24% - 41% of the capacity used by PLPF.
 The SPLPF eventually required 1.0 - 1.2 times the ESS capacity used by IPLPF.
 The SPLPF smoothing put 58% - 73% of the energy through ESS relative to the LPF method, or 75% - 83% of the energy throughput by PLPF.
 SPLPF eventually put 1.0 - 1.1 times more energy through ESS than the IPLPF method.

 With "worse prediction accuracy" during the selected days, the SPLPF smoothing required a relative ESS power between 3.8h^-1^ - 6.3h^-1^ which is 2.6 - 4.2 times more then by the LPF smoothing, 3.6 - 5.1 times more than by PLPF, and eventually 58% - 86% of the IPLPF power request.
 The SPLPF smoothing required 24% - 33% of the ESS capacity used by the LPF method, or 19% - 28% of the capacity used by PLPF.
 The SPLPF eventually required 1.2 - 1.8 times the ESS capacity used by IPLPF.
 The SPLPF smoothing put 59% - 77% of the energy through ESS relative to the LPF method, or 63% - 69% of the energy throughput by PLPF.
 SPLPF eventually put 1.0 - 1.1 times more energy through ESS than the IPLPF method.

 ### SPLPF vs IPLPF
-Although we did not analyze the whole year (the numerical simulation of SPLPF is computationally intensive), our analysis of the 4 smoothing methods on the selected days with high solar intermittency and various solar exposure, with 4 filter orders, and with varrying prediction error provides a detailed insight into the SPLPF performance.
+Although we did not analyze the whole year (the numerical simulation of SPLPF is computationally intensive), our analysis of 4 smoothing methods on the selected days with high solar intermittency and various solar exposures, with 4 filter orders, and with a varrying prediction error provides a detailed insight into the SPLPF performance.
 This smoothing method performs much better than PLPF. ***With a relatively small prediction error, SPLPF performs close to the ideal smoothing IPLPF.*** The presented empirical results have been theoretically justified (part of the patent application).

 ## Graphical display of smoothing
-Following graphs show the smoothing effect and accumulated energy according to the smoothing method and other OLAP dimensions.
-The measured data from 2 selected days have been processed into the following time series:
+The following graphs show the smoothing effect and accumulated energy depending on the smoothing method and other OLAP dimensions.
+The measured data on 2 selected days have been processed into the following time series:

 - Measured GI(t), synchronized with predicted GI~f~ (1 hour zoomed) - Figures 2, 6
 - Measured GI(t) and its smooth counterpart by the prediction accuracy, comparing all smoothing methods, having optimal LPF order applied - Figures 3, 4, 7, 8